-Figure 5-11 Image Alignment mode in WWT
+Figure 4.11 Image Alignment mode in WWT

 Using a combination of panning, rotating, and scaling, the user can adjust the position of the EPO image against the background images in WWT.
-To compute exact WCS coordinates, the user can find the central point of the image using crop or selection tool in Photoshop and match estimated central point of the image with the central sign (+) in the middle of WWT window.
-Right-click on the image thumbnail and choose "Edit" then click on "From View" option in the Edit panel.
 With the image aligned, the coordinates must be saved to the WTML format.
 Right-click on the image thumbnail and choose "Add to Collection".
 The user may add it to an existing collection, or to a new collection.
 If a new collection is created, the coordinates will be easier to locate in the WTML file.
 If the coordinates are added to an existing collection, the user must take care not to confuse the new coordinates with coordinates from another image in the collection.